F377-AV/QSYS_Control4__User_Component/README.md

 ------ About ------
-This is a custom user module I created to send commands to a Control4 proccessor from a QSYS system using HTTP GET Commands.
+This is a custom user module I created to send commands to a Control4 Processor from a QSYS system using HTTP GET Commands.

 This is Rev1 of this module.
 In the future i will be adding feedback and additional features.